hgwhitfield/what-the-book/docs/README.md

 ### Target Audience

 The target audience of **"What the Book"** includes book enthusiasts of all ages, from casual readers to avid literature enthusiasts.
 This web app is designed to cater to individuals who enjoy discovering new books, organizing their reading lists, and keeping track of their reading goals.
-It is suitable for anyone looking for an efficient, simple and enjoyable way to find their next great read and maintain their 'to br read' lists.
-The website's user-friendly design ensures accessibility for users of all technical abilities, making it a welcoming platform for both thet tech-savvy and those less familiar with digital tools.
+It is suitable for anyone looking for an efficient, simple, and enjoyable way to find their next great read and maintain their 'to be read' lists.
+The website's user-friendly design ensures accessibility for users of all technical abilities, making it a welcoming platform for both the tech-savvy and those less familiar with digital tools.

 ### User Requirements and Expectations